lmaoclost/NLW-Spacetime/README.md

 $ npm run dev
 ```

 The Backend will be running in the http://localhost:3333.
 To test the routes, i'm leaving this [Insomnia file](https://github.com/lmaoclost/NextLevelWeek-3/blob/main/backend/Insomnia_2020-10-16).
-Make sure that you change the baseURL inside [images_view.ts](https://github.com/lmaoclost/NextLevelWeek-3/blob/main/backend/src/views/images_view.ts) so the images can be displayed correctly in mobile.

 ## Mobile

 I'm using Expo, so make sure that you have it.
-Go to [Api.ts](https://github.com/lmaoclost/NextLevelWeek-3/blob/master/mobile/src/services/api.ts) and change the baseURL to the server IP.
+Go to [Api.ts](https://github.com/lmaoclost/NLW-Spacetime/blob/main/mobile/src/lib/api.ts) and change the baseURL to the server IP.
 If you're running the backend on localhost, the IP has the one in the expo page.

 ```
 $ cd /mobile